-- Add a cup of water and then stir in the penne and green peas.
+- Add a cup of water and then stir in the penne.
 Scrape if anything is stuck to the bottom of the pot.
 Most of the pasta should be covered in the sauce and water.
 If it is not, add some more water.

 - Close the instant pot lid with vent in sealing position.
 Change the setting to manual or pressure cook mode at high pressure for 4 minutes.
 The time to cook is usually 1 minute less than half of the suggest time on the pasta box.
 This will result in al dente pasta.

 - When the instant pot beeps, quick release the pressure manually.